-- And bring drums if you have them.
+- Bring drums or rattles, if you have them.

-Bring your own water and a potluck dish to share for
+- Bring your own water and a finger

 Let it not deter you from coming if you did not get

-to the public.
-The entry fee is $11 for adults.
+public.
+The entry fee is $12 for adults.
 In addition there

-is a suggested $5 donation per adult at the
+is a suggested donation of $8 or more per adult at the

 For more info